elonen/ad-sms-sender/readme.md

 # AD to SMS sender

 A web based app for sending text message to Active Directory users.
 Features:

  * Requires a login with a valid AD account.
 Authorizes against given group, allowing only members to send messages.
- * Lists users who have "Telephones / Mobile" field set in their AD entry.
+ * Lists users who have "mobile" and/or "homePhone" field set in their AD entry.
 (Optionally everyone, if LDAP_ALSO_LIST_MISSING_NUMBERS is true.)
  * Allows selecting all or some of the listed users as SMS recipients
  * Optionally users (in "viewers" AD group) can also just use it as a phone

 Used tech:

- * Python 3.7 + Flask for backend server
+ * Python 3 + Flask for backend server
  * Bootstrap and Jquery for frontend
  * LDAPS for AD queries
- * AWS SNS for sending SMS
+ * AWS SNS for sending SMS, (optionally) Cloudwatch for checking delivery status

 ## Screenshot